-Overview of nursing and the role of the professional nurse as a provider of care, coordinator of care, and member of a profession.
-Topics include knowledge, judgement, skills, and professional values with a legal/ethical framework.
+Integration of previous knowledge and skills into the continued development of the professional nurse as a provider of care, coordinator of care, and member of a profession.
+Emphasis on clinical decision-making for clients in medicalsurgical settings experiencing health problems involving gastrointestinal disorders, endocrine and metabolic disorders, reproductive and sexual disorders, musculoskeletal disorders, ear-nose-throat disorders and integumentary disorders.
+Discussion of knowledge, judgment, skills, and professional values within a legal/ ethical framework.
 This course lends itself to a blocked approach.
-Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to progress.
+Progression: student must pass RNSG 1247 and RNSG 1261 concurrently to progress to nest nursing level.

-Lecture Hrs.=2, Lab Hrs.=0, Testing Fee Prerequisite: Admission to RN Program Pre/Corequisite: BIOL 2402, PSYC 2314
+Lecture Hrs. = 2, Lab Hrs. = 0 Prerequisite: Admission to RN Program Pre/Corequisite: BIOL 2402, PSYC 2314 Corequisite: RNSG 1205, 1261, 1413